mixdjoker/powernet/docs/hardware.md

 ## Analog Signal Digitization

-For acquiring data from analog sensors, the [`ADS1115 16-Bit 16-Byte 4-Channel I2C IIC Analog-to-Digital ADC Converter with PGA`]() is used.
+For acquiring data from analog sensors, the [`ADS1115 16-Bit 4-Channel IIC ADC Converter with PGA`]() is used.
 This module supports 4 channels, allowing multiple sensors to be connected simultaneously, and provides accurate analog signal measurements with **16-bit** resolution.

 ## Sensors for Measuring AC Current